Cholesterol has been blamed for heart disease for decades. But is it really as bad for you as you think?

 HDL got its reputation for being the good guy because it collects cholesterol from circulating in the bloodstream and returns it to the liver to be broken down.
 People who believe cholesterol to be a cause of heart disease consider this to be protective.
 However, they forget that while the liver breaks it down, it also manufactures new cholesterol each day and sends it back out.
 So, destroying cholesterol isn’t the endgame.

-LDL got its reputation because it takes cholesterol from the liver and carries to tissues.
+LDL got its reputation as bad cholesterol because it takes cholesterol from the liver and carries to tissues.
 This was considered to be bad because it was assumed that this meant cholesterol was going to sit in the arteries to clog them up.
 However, LDL is really doing the body a favor by delivering cholesterol to the various places it’s needed.

 When cholesterol is tested, it’s considered to be a good result when HDL is high and LDL is low, and when total cholesterol is low.
 But keep in mind that diet isn’t what influences these numbers, and many other health issues can cause LDL to be high and HDL to be low, including: (3, 4, 5, 6, 7)